 How Brands Use Online Community Platforms

-Online communities are often initiated by brands and marketing research departments.
-This because connected communities are ideal to extract insights.
-Insights that can be used to shape marketing campaigns, help with product development and define business strategies as a whole.
+Online communities are often initiated by brands and marketing departments.
+This because connected communities are ideal to extract insights from.
+Insights can be used for shaping marketing campaigns, help with product development and define business strategies as a whole.

 Here’s an example of Reima’s online community platform.
-The famous Finnish clothings brands for children does a good job of building both community and learn from the people they server by engaging in conversations with them.
+The famous Finnish clothings brands for children does a good job of building community and learn from the people they serve by engaging in conversations with them.

 Community Platform For The Finnish Brand Reima